salaheddinek/py_sfm_viewer/README.md

 Or by clicking on the info buttons in the user interface (buttons with the icon 'i').

 The parameters allow the user to control the size of the plotted camera cones, its colors.
-How ofter the camera cones are plotted (subsampling).
+How often the camera cones are plotted (subsampling).

 The following image show different colormaps used to plot the same trajectory: